Apothecaries' system: Early metrication

 At the time of the Industrial Revolution, the fact that each state had its own system of weights and measures became increasingly problematic.
 Serious work on a "scientific" system was started in France under Louis XVI, and completed in 1799 (after the French Revolution) with its implementation.
 The French population, however, was initially unhappy with the new system.
-In 1812, Napoleon Bonaparte reintroduced some of the old measurements, but in a modified form that was defined with respect to the metric system.
+In 1812, Napoleon I reintroduced some of the old measurements, but in a modified form that was defined with respect to the metric system.
 This système usuel was finally abolished in 1837 and became illegal in 1840.

 Due to the large expansion of the First French Empire under Napoleon I, French metrication also affected what would be (parts of) France's neighbour countries after the Congress of Vienna.

 The Netherlands were partially metricated when they were French, in the years 1810–1813.
 With full metrication, effective January 1821, the Netherlands reformed the trooisch pond.
 The apothecaries' new pound was 375.00 g.
 Apart from rounding issues concerning the subdivisions, this corresponded exactly to the French système usuel.
 (The reform was not followed in the north German city of Lübeck, which continued to use the trooisch pond.)
 In Belgium, apothecaries' weight was metricated effective 1856.

 From 1803 to 1815, all German regions west of the River Rhine were French, organised in the départements Roer, Sarre, Rhin-et-Moselle, and Mont-Tonnerre.
 As a result of the Congress of Vienna these became part of various German states.
 A large part of the Palatinate fell to Bavaria, but having the metric system it was excepted from the Bavarian reform of weights and measures.

 Prussia's path to metrication

 In Prussia, a reform in 1816 defined the Prussian civil pound in terms of the Prussian foot and distilled water.
 It also redefined the apothecaries' pound as 12 ounces, i.e. of the civil pound: 350.78 g.
 This reform was not popular with apothecaries, because it broke the uniformity of the apothecaries' pound in Germany at a time when a German national state was beginning to form.
 It seems that many apothecaries did not follow this reduction by 2%.

 Another reform in 1856 increased the civil pound from 467.711 g to 500.000 g (the German civil pound defined by the Zollverein), as a first step towards metrication.
 As a consequence the official apothecaries' pound was now 375.000 g, i.e. it was increased by 7%, and it was now very close to the troy standards. §4 of the law that introduced this reform said: "Further, a pharmaceutical weight deviating from the civil weight does not take place."
 But this paragraph was suspended until further notice.

-The abolishment of the apothecaries' system meant that doctors' prescriptions had to take place in terms of the current civil weight: grammes and kilograms.
-This was considered unfeasible by many, and the state received numerous protests and asked for expertises.
+The abolishment of the apothecaries' system meant that doctors' prescriptions had to use the current standards of measurement: grammes and kilograms.
+This was considered unfeasible by many, and the state received numerous protests and asked for expert advice.
 Nevertheless, by 1868 §4 of the earlier reform was finally put into force.